 Hair.
 Hair everywhere.

 And the best for last…dancing!
 Music and dance was vitally important in my home.
-No one can tango like my grandparents.
+No one could tango like my grandparents.

 If you can relate, or come from a Sicilian/Italian family, let me know in the comment section below!
 I’d love to hear your thoughts, stories and family life!